-LAO can help with family law matters such as a restraining order for an abusive ex‑partner, or maintaining access to your child during the COVID‑19 emergency.
+LAO can help with family law matters such as a restraining order for an abusive ex partner, or maintaining parenting time (formerly access) with your child during the COVID‑19 emergency.

 This confidential telephone line is open Monday through Friday, 8 a.m. to 5 p.m.
 (EST).
 When you reach our Contact Centre, you may ask to speak with a LAO family lawyer for free summary legal advice and/or apply for a legal aid certificate.
 This service can be accessed in over 300 languages.